Power-line communication: Automatic meter reading

 PLC is one of the technologies used for automatic meter reading.
 Both one-way and two-way systems have been successfully used for decades.
-Interest in this application has grown substantially in recent history—not so much because there is an interest in automating a manual process, but because there is an interest in obtaining fresh data from all metered points in order to better control and operate the system.
+Interest in this application has grown substantially in recent history, not so much because there is an interest in automating a manual process, but because there is an interest in obtaining fresh data from all metered points in order to better control and operate the system.
 PLC is one of the technologies being used in Advanced Metering Infrastructure (AMI) systems.

 In a one-way (inbound only) system, readings bubble up from end devices (such as meters), through the communication infrastructure, to a master station which publishes the readings.
-A one-way system might be lower-cost than a two-way system, but also is difficult to reconfigure should the operating environment change.
+A one-way system might be lower-cost than a two-way system, but it is difficult to reconfigure should the operating environment change.

 In a two-way system (supporting both outbound and inbound), commands can be broadcast out from the master station to end devices (meters) – allowing for reconfiguration of the network, or to obtain readings, or to convey messages, etc. The device at the end of the network may then respond (inbound) with a message that carries the desired value.
 Outbound messages injected at a utility substation will propagate to all points downstream.
-This type of broadcast allows the communication system to simultaneously reach many thousands of devices—all of which are known to have power, and have been previously identified as candidates for load shed.
+This type of broadcast allows the communication system to simultaneously reach many thousands of devices—all of which are known to have power, and have been previously identified as candidates for load shedding.
 PLC also may be a component of a smart grid.

 Medium frequency (100 kHz)

 These systems are often used in countries in which it is illegal to transmit signals that interfere with normal radio.
-The frequencies are so low that they are unable to start radio waves when sent over the utility wiring.

 Home control (narrowband)

 Power-line communications technology can use the electrical power wiring within a home for home automation: for example, remote control of lighting and appliances without installation of additional control wiring.

-Typically home-control power-line communication devices operate by modulating in a carrier wave of between 20 and 200 kHz into the household wiring at the transmitter.
+Typically, home-control power-line communication devices operate by modulating in a carrier wave of between 20 and 200 kHz into the household wiring at the transmitter.
 The carrier is modulated by digital signals.
 Each receiver in the system has an address and can be individually commanded by the signals transmitted over the household wiring and decoded at the receiver.
 These devices may be either plugged into regular power outlets or permanently wired in place.
 Since the carrier signal may propagate to nearby homes (or apartments) on the same distribution system, these control schemes have a house address that designates the owner.
 A popular technology known as X10 has been used since the 1970s.

 The universal powerline bus, introduced in 1999, uses pulse-position modulation (PPM).
 The physical layer method is a very different scheme than the X10.
 LonTalk, part of the LonWorks home automation product line, was accepted as part of some automation standards.